Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Februari 2026 23.44.50 UTC
+- WIB: Minggu, 15 Februari 2026 00.36.40 UTC
-- WITA: Minggu, 15 Februari 2026 00.44.50 UTC
+- WITA: Minggu, 15 Februari 2026 01.36.40 UTC
-- WIT: Minggu, 15 Februari 2026 01.44.50 UTC
+- WIT: Minggu, 15 Februari 2026 02.36.40 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."

-Kategori: inspirational
+Kategori: attitude